T

 museum

-• Check for special exhibitions that might require separate tickets.
+• Check for special exhibits or programs that may require separate tickets.

 2. Midday